mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 }
 ```

-We discussed earlier, that calling slice with no arguments returns a copy of the array.
-In the example above, we are "borrowing" the `slice` method from `Array.prototype` and using `call` to set the context to our `arguments` object.
+As we discussed earlier, calling slice with no arguments returns a copy of the array.
+In the example above, we are "borrowing" the `slice()` method from `Array.prototype` and using `call()` to set the context to our `arguments` object.
 The end result is a copy of `arguments` that happens to inherit from `Array.prototype`.